DamonStamper/PuttingDnDinTDD-Python/README.md

 Milestones are listed below, but tracking of progress will be maintained in Azure DevOps boards.

+# Build pipelines
+There are multiple build pipelines for this repository.
+This isn't for any technical reason other than this is a play project and is meant to explore various technologies.
+This includes pipelines.

+1. Azure pipelines
+2. GitHub actions

 # Requirements

 ## Milestone 1 - Core